Richard Nunns: Professional life

 For many years, Nunns performed with Hirini Melbourne (1949–2003), playing traditional Māori instruments.
 Together, they researched these instruments, which had not been played for over a century, as their use went out of tradition in the 1900s.
 For many of the instruments, which were still on display in museums, it wasn't even known what technique was used to play them.
 They are credited with reviving this part of Māori culture.
 After Melbourne's death, Nunns was regarded as the world's foremost authority on Māori instruments.

 Nunns co-led the musicians at a dawn ceremony on opening day of Te Papa in 1998.
 He made recordings with musicians covering a wide variety of styles, including Moana and the Moahunters, the New Zealand Symphony Orchestra, the New Zealand String Quartet, King Kapisi, and Salmonella Dub.
 In addition, he toured with Māori musician Whirimako Black, jazz musician Evan Parker, pianists Marilyn Crispell, Paul Grabowsky and Mike Nock, and flautist Alexa Still.
 Nunns worked with composers Gareth Farr, Gillian Whitehead, and John Purser, and contributed to the soundtracks for The Lord of the Rings film trilogy and Whale Rider.

 In 2001, Nunns achieved the position of research associate in the music department of the University of Waikato.

 Later life and death

-Nunns was diagnosed with Parkinson's disease in 2005, after which he rarely appeared in public.
+Nunns was diagnosed with Parkinson's disease in 2005; he continued to perform (including an international tour in 2012) though his public appearances became rarer by 2015.
 In 2009, Nunns was given the Arts Laureate award by the Arts Foundation of New Zealand.
 Nunns was the subject of a tribute concert in his honour held at the Museum of New Zealand Te Papa Tongarewa in 2013.
 Nunns amassed over 70 traditional wind and percussion instruments within his collection throughout his long career.
 Nunns died in Nelson on 7 June 2021, aged 75.